cerner/terra-core/packages/terra-flex-container/docs/README.md

-# Terra Grid
+# Terra Flex Container

-The flex-container component provides a flexbox based container for its content
+The flex-container component provides a flexbox based container for aligning its content.

 ## Getting Started